 Once the latex has been collected it is prepared for the manufacturing process.
 This involves mixing it with water-curing agents and whipping it into a foam to create the consistency needed for pouring and molding.

 Once the latex foam has been prepared, it is injected into a mattress mold.
-The mold is partially filled to allow for expansion.
-The mold is then vacuum sealed to remove air bubbles and to allow the foam to expand and fill the dimensions of the mold.
+The mold is partially filled to allow for settlement and expansion.
+It is then vacuum sealed to remove air bubbles and to allow the foam to expand and fill the dimensions of the mold.

 Adding Carbon Dioxide

 Carbon dioxide is then added to the mattress in a process known as gelation.
 The gas helps stabilize the shape of the mattress and gel the latex foam.